How does a ‘Virtual Run’ work?

 I’ve signed up for the run, now what happens?

-Now your race packet will be mailed to the address you’ve provided.
-Once your packet arrives you will receive your Lab Week Run 2017 Race Bib, Safety Pins, and your Lab Week Run 2017 Finisher Medal.
-When Medical Laboratory Professionals Week begins Sunday April 23rd, 2017 you will have from then until Saturday April 29th, 2017 to complete the virtual run distance of 5K.
+Now your race packet will be mailed to the address you’ve provided through PayPal.
+Once your packet arrives you will receive your Lab Week Run 2018 Race Bib, Safety Pins, and your Lab Week Run 2018 Finisher Medal.
+When Medical Laboratory Professionals Week begins Sunday April 22, 2018 you will have from then until Saturday April 28, 2018 to complete the virtual run distance of 5K.
 We encourage you to wear your race bib and have fun with the event—as much as Lab Week Run is a fundraiser it is also about promoting our profession during our week so that more people can learn who we are and how vital we are to healthcare.

 Should I dress up?